exynos-eco/enn-sdk-samples-9925/README.md

 ***

 ### Segmentation In Android
 The "Segmentation in Android" sample application demonstrates the execution of a converted "[DeeplabV3](https://tfhub.dev/tensorflow/lite-model/deeplabv3/1/default/1)" model using the ENN Framework.
+The model is converting using ENN SDK Service with "**Default**" hardware type option.

 #### Functionality
-The application takes input from either a camera feed or an image file and performs segmentation on the object within the input.
+The application accepts input from either a camera feed or an image file and performs segmentation on the object within the input.
 Each pixel of the segmented object is overlayed with a color corresponding to its label, providing a visual representation of the classification.
-Additionally, the inference time is presented at the bottom of the application interface.
+Additionally, the inference time is displayed at the bottom of the application interface.

 #### Location
 The sample is located in the `enn-sdk-samples-9925/segmentation` directory within the [Github](https://github.com/exynos-eco/enn-sdk-samples-9925) repository.